VA education benefits are available under the following programs:

 Am I required to pay my tuition and fees out-of-pocket?

-Post 9/11 GI Bill and Fry Scholarship (Chapter 33) recipients and Vocational Rehabilitation and Employment (Chapter 31) users are not required to pay tuition and fees up-front as CTC will bill VA after drop/add period.
+Post 9/11 GI Bill and Fry Scholarship (Chapter 33) recipients and Chapter 31 – Veterans Readiness & Employment (Previously Vocational Rehabilitation) users are not required to pay tuition and fees up-front as CTC will bill VA after drop/add period.
 Students using Survivors’ and Dependents’ Educational Assistance Program (DEA/Chapter 35) or Montgomery GI Bill (Chapter 30 or Chapter 1606) benefits are required to pay tuition and fees out of pocket or secure financial aid by tuition payment deadline.